 The food was average and the cocktails were strong.
 Dare I say, a little too strong.
-Needless to say, we still had a pretty good dinner experience all up!
+Needless to say, we still had a pretty good dining experience all up!

-This imposter of a margherita was dangerous, the one behind it, even more.
+This imposter of a margarita was dangerous, the one behind it, even more.

 The next day we left our humble townhouse bedroom and made our way to our final London accommodation, a hostel called The Clink.
 As we would be joining a Topdeck tour group the next day, we thought it would be easier to stay the night at the meeting spot.
 After dropping off our bags we decided to head over to Westminster Abbey.

 This day was seriously hot for London standards and very humid.
-The skies were a perfect clear blue, it was beautiful.
+The skies were a perfectly clear blue, it was beautiful.

 Our hostel room was quirky but incredibly humid due to the weather and lack of air conditioning.